greg-raven/Department-21/_posts/2010-08-23-you-may-be-a-taliban-if.md

 ---
-title: 'You May Be A Taliban If &#8212;'
+title: 'You May Be A Taliban If …'
 author: 'Noam Sain'
 layout: post
-blogger_permalink:
-    - /2010/08/you-may-be-taliban-if.html
 ---

 By Jeff Foxworthy

 You may be a Taliban if …

 1. You refine heroin for a living, but have a moral objection to liquor.